rouvinerh/SecJournal/website-security/disclosed-bugs/accepted/algolia-api.md

 ![](../../../.gitbook/assets/algolia-api-image-5.png)

 I found that this feature automatically includes the **Admin API key**.
 There is **little prior warning** about this, and the developer probably copied and pasted without knowing this.
+The API key shown above is for my now deleted Algolia account.

-In hindsight, this is a major design flaw.
+In hindsight, this is a major design flaw on Algolia's side.

-## Timeline

-Reported in March 2024.

-Verified in April 2024.

-Fixed in May 2024.

-Agreed to partial disclosure in June 2024.

 ## Other Resources